Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Validating My Ticket

 One important thing to mention is to make sure you validate your ticket on Polish trains.
 Throughout the cars, there are little yellow boxes that scan tickets and transit cards.
-It is essential to validate the ticket as my ticket was checked by a Polish police officer.
+It is essential to validate the ticket as my ticket was checked by an inspector.
 Thankfully, I had figured out the process and my ticket was correctly validated.

 Use the Machine to Validate Your Ticket - Warsaw Chopin Airport